One of the arts’ significant advantages is seeing what the self may have in common with others.

 Piya’s next interviewee, Stephen Marche, has written The Next Civil War: Dispatches from the American Future.
-Marche tries to shine a light on the present state of the US political situation by analyzing data and interrogating and interviewing nearly two hundred interviews with experts, civil war scholars, military leaders, law enforcement officials, secret service agents, agricultural specialists, environmentalists, war historians, political scientists, and the man-on-the-street.
+Marche tries to shine a light on the present state of the US political situation by analyzing data and interrogating nearly two hundred experts, civil war scholars, military leaders, law enforcement officials, secret service agents, agricultural specialists, environmentalists, war historians, political scientists, and the man-on-the-street.

-However, Marche calls it speculative non-fiction, reminding us repeatedly that although his book is based on “facts,” he can not predict anything based on these “facts.”
+Marche calls his book speculative non-fiction, reminding us repeatedly that although his book is based on “facts,” he can not predict anything based on these “facts.”
 In this sense, I find it more similar to Hanya Yanagihara’s imaginative fictional novel which creates its own ephemeral reality.

-Yanagihara frames her book around the search for Paradise and how the United States embodies that dream for many people.
+Yanagihara frames her book around the search for “paradise” and how the United States embodies that dream for so many people.